Derek Williams (musician): Scotland

 Williams was elected Chair of the Wagner Society of Scotland in 2017, and has presented lectures on The Third Reich, Wahnfried, Siegfried Wagner and the Christianity of Richard Wagner.
 He represents the Society at the Bayreuth Festival and at the annual RWVI Congress, and since June 2024 has served on the RWVI Presidium.

+In Spring of 2026, Williams was commissioned by Danish conductor Mikkel Rønnow and American jazz singer, Stella Cole to refashion arrangements of the Judy Garland classics "The Man That Got Away" and "Almost Like Being in Love" he had scored in 2005 for Caroline O'Connor at the Sydney Opera House and Taronga Park, for concerts at the Glass Hall (Tivoli Gardens) ("Glassalen") Theatre in Copenhagen.
+The concerts played to capacity audiences, who gave spontaneous standing ovations, and received favourable reviews, with Danish critic Michael Søby describing the orchestra as "extraordinarily well-played" and "The Man That Got Away" as one of the highlights.

 Civil rights activism

 'Save Sibelius' campaign

 3 October 2012: Derek Williams at BASCA, London, delivering his 'Sell Sibelius' petition with 11,590 signatures to Bobby Lombardi, new managing director of Sibelius.

 On 19 July 2012, the 'Save Sibelius' activist group was formed by Derek Williams to try to future-proof the Sibelius scorewriter application after Avid Tech fired all but three of the Sibelius development team and closed their London office to relocate jobs offshore to Ukraine and California.
 Williams co-opted Richie Vitale and a small team of other musicians to petition Avid to reverse their decision.
 Because of past experience with orphaned music technology and abandonware such as the Mosaic notation program and OMS, it was feared that the Sibelius application would likewise ultimately cease development, thereby leaving its users without updates to ensure the application would remain compatible with future operating system upgrades.

 To raise public awareness among the half million Sibelius users, the group launched a Facebook campaign, duplicated on Google Plus.
 Within its first week, 485,000 Facebook hits were generated, with 12,000 followers joining the page, alongside growing music industry media interest.
 The Avid board of directors, who had been targeted by a letter writing campaign initiated from the Save Sibelius website, began issuing public reassurances on their own blog websites and social media that they intended to keep Sibelius alive.
 After Williams' 6 August 2012 Podcast interview with The Audio Podcast, there followed a BBC Radio 4 radio interview about the campaign on You and Yours with composer Paul Mealor on 24 August 2012, indicating that Sibelius users were not convinced.